redox-os/book/src/porting-applications.md

 ## Building/Testing The Program

-(Build on your Linux distribution before this step to see if all build system tools and development libraries are correct)
+(if you don't have the knowledge to separate build tools from library dependencies build on your Linux distribution before this step to see if all build system tools and development libraries are correct)

 To build your recipe, run: